 Disney World Disability Parking Tips

-Disney World has a disability parking section in all of their lots.
+Disney World has a disability parking section in all of its lots.
 This section of the parking lot is primarily for those that have a state-issued Disability Hang Tag or License Plate.
 Since there is a lot of disability parking spots, you are still going to have to do some walking.

 If you are planning to rent a wheelchair or ECV once you get inside, there are courtesy wheelchairs in the handicap section.
 Once you rent your scooter/wheelchair you give them back the courtesy wheelchair.
 You can get the courtesy wheelchair back at the end of your day to get back to your vehicle once you return the rental.

-If you are renting a scooter or wheelchair from an outside vendor but do not have a Disability parking tag, please let a Cast Member know and they can show you where to park.
+If you are renting a scooter or wheelchair from an outside vendor but do not have a disability parking tag, please let a Cast Member know and they can show you where to park.
 There are a few “courtesy” rows behind the disability section where you can park.

 Final Thoughts about Disney World Parking

 Many people think it is too pricey for parking at Walt Disney World.
-Compared to other popular theme parks and even concert venues Disney is rather comparable in price, often times lower.
+Compared to other popular theme parks and even concert venues Disney is rather comparable in price, oftentimes lower.
 Parking at Disney can be a pain but that is just because of the massive size of the lots and the number of people using them.
 When everyone is courteous of those around them it is a much better experience.

 Let’s discuss!
 What is your opinion of parking at Disney?
 Have you ever had an experience where you got unexpected free parking at a Disney Park?
 Let me know in the comments.